top of page

 • Surrender & Rescue Support: If you know of a tortoise in need of a new home, contact us to see if we have space or can provide temporary assistance.

-Natural History of the Sulcata Tortoise
+Natural History of the Sulcata Tortoise AKA The African Spurred Tortoise

 • Native Origins: They are native to the southern edge of the Sahara Desert in Africa, ranging across the semi-arid Sahel region from Senegal to Ethiopia.
+Because of this they do NOT hibernate.

 • Size and Longevity: Also known as the African Spurred Tortoise, they are the world's third-largest tortoise species.
-They can live for 70 years or more and grow to over 100 pounds.
+They can live for over 70 years or more and grow to over 100 pounds.

-• Desert Diet: In the wild, they are primarily herbivores, grazing on high-fiber desert grasses, weeds, and succulents.
+• Desert Diet: In the wild, they are primarily herbivores, grazing on high-fiber desert grasses, weeds, and select succulents.

 • Survival Behavior: They are famous for their burrowing, digging deep underground tunnels to escape the extreme heat of the day and stay hydrated in their dry habitat.